Early history of Wollya Water Reserve

 In 1914 Mullewa Road Board tried again, stating that as the two squatters tanks at the siding had never been used because Wollya well was supplying sufficient water, settlers have petitioned to sell one off and use the proceeds to erect a mill and overhead tank at the well.
 The remaining tank could be connected by pipe and used as storage at the siding.
 ‘Please grant me the authority to give effect to this petition.’

 Once more the government was unmoved.
 ‘In view of the fact that the tanks may be required. we are unable to accede to your request.’

 The Road Board tried again through their parliamentary member.
 ‘It is a 90 foot pull to get the water and residents are greatly inconvenienced by necessity for hauling.’
 He was informed that in approved cases for equipping government wells, the local Road Board is subsidised on a £ for basis.
 The proposal to sell one of the tanks is unacceptable but we will enquire if the quality and flow of water in this well is sufficient to justify equipping it’

 The local field Officer reported the water as suitable for stock but did not recommend the government covering half the expense “as erecting a mill is not justified”

 In 1915 the government fenced the water reserve, providing a gate to give vehicles access to the government well inside.

-H J Stafford saw red when neighbour W H Stokes cut a hole through the fence to let his horses have access to water.
+H J Stafford saw red when neighbor W H Stokes cut a hole through the fence to let his horses have access to water.
 ‘WoIlya’s catchment area is being polluted by horses.
 Their muck runs into the dam and the water is being used by nearly all the settlers for drinking.
-It is no use reporting to Mullewa Road Board as Stokes is a Member.’
+It is no use reporting to Mullewa Road Board as Stokes is a member [of that Board]